“A school that receives this kind of praise …we need

-The Grauer School not only strives to provide our student’s with the best possible education but also to maintain a commitment to benefiting our community.
-Located in beautiful Encinitas, CA, our unwavering strategy is to be a community resource.
-We have expanded the community’s knowledge through discovery, scholarship, and service and have reached out with our valuable expertise to fulfill our commitment to public service both locally and globally.
+Grauer not only strives to provide our student’s with world-class education but also to maintain a commitment to our community.
+We love Encinitas and the San Diego North County region.
+Our unwavering strategy is to be in equal parts a leading educational and humanitarian resource and to draw upon and advance the great resources our region has to offer.
+Our partnerships are many.
+We have expanded the community’s knowledge through discovery, scholarship, and service, from locally to globally.

 The Grauer School infuses approximately four million dollars per year into our local economy, more than half of that in payroll and benefits, generating the equivalent of approximately 45 local jobs per year.
-Our growth has enabled us to add jobs every year for 12 straight years.
+Our growth has enabled us to add jobs every year for well over a decade.

 As the city’s only fully college preparatory secondary school, The Grauer School instructs 150 local students, holds over 170 course sections, and awards more than 400 college preparatory course units per year.
 Additionally, faculty and staff are active in various influential civic and educational groups.

 The greatest impact of any school is how its primary product — high-quality education – adds to the productivity of those who receive it.
 Alumni unanimously agree that a Grauer School degree increases the earnings of its graduates.
-More importantly, as alumna Lesley Felton states: “Above all, The Grauer School taught me to be resourceful.”
+Nearly 100% of Grauer graduates go on to four-year colleges of their choice.
+More importantly, as alumna Lesley Felton states, “Above all, The Grauer School taught me to be resourceful.”

 Financial Aid: Access to Great Education